 The white tourist sees only Thai faces eating there; plucked chickens hanging upside down where the food is prepared; chalkboard menus only in Thai; and an eatery looking dingy and “dirty” to their white eyes.
 The farang tourists (or at least those who even noticed the restaurant) quickly conclude that this eatery isn’t for them.
 Thais only.

 Fat Rice & chicken (kao mun gai) is one of the most traditional meals throughout The Kingdom.
 Tourists naturally think Pad Thai is the national dish; but no, kao mun gai is far more common.

 Kao mun gai is exactly what it says-rice made with chicken fat served with boiled chicken parts and chicken broth.
 Everything served on separate plates and bowls.
 But what gives kao mun gai its character is the sauce-mung beans, mild red & green chiles, and ginger.
 The sauce is often what distinguishes the good kao mun gai from the ordinary.

 Kao mun gai is often called Hainanese Chicken and is ubiquitous all over Indochina.

 Culture Klash-West Meets East

-I find this behavior quizzical.
+I find this behavior both understandable, yet quizzical.
 If you ask a white tourist if they’d like to eat great Thai food, they’d say “of course” enthusiastically.
 If you ask them if they’d enjoy dining in an old-style Thai manner, they’d say “absolutely”.
 If you ask them if they’d like to pay $1 for lunch, they’d say “great”!